aryajavidi/Group_2_Final/README.md

 * “What is the predicted price of an Air BnB in New York City?”

-* "What is the precited price of an Air BnB based on the th enumber of bedrooms"
+* "What is the precited price of an Air BnB based on the the enumber of bedrooms"

 * "what is the predicted price of an Air BnB that accommodates two"